ricardojoserf/LM_original_password_cracker/README.md

 The first step when creating a LM hash is converting user's password to uppercase, so "password" and "pAsSwwOrd" have the same LM hash and the password cracked  from these hashes with tools like hashcat is "PASSWORD".

 Having the NTLM and a cracked LM hash it is possible to get the original password by testing all the combinations of upper and lowercases.
-This is useful if a ntds.dit file has both NTLM and LM hashes (different to *3dfd5485244e799809752a3293831d17*).
+This is useful if a ntds.dit file has both NTLM and LM hashes (LM hashes different to *3dfd5485244e799809752a3293831d17*).

 ## Usage